Last Updated April 30th, 2022 at 12:59 pm by Lisa

 - Pour the creamy butter sauce all over the well mashed potatoes, and mix well with a large spatula.

-- Transfer to an oven-safe casserole dish and cover with the lid of the dish or a large piece of aluminum foil.
-Keep in a warm oven or place in the refrigerator until ready to reheat.
+- Spray an oven-safe casserole dish with nonstick spray (for easier cleanup), transfer the creamy potatoes in and cover with the lid of the dish or a large piece of aluminum foil.
+Keep in a warm oven or place in the refrigerator until ready to reheat for up to 2 days.

 5 Ways to reheat and keep mashed potatoes warm